robmarkcole/Hue-sensors-HASS/README.md

 ## Overview
 This custom integration provides support for the official [Hue motion sensors](https://www2.meethue.com/en-us/p/hue-motion-sensor/046677473389) and the Hue device tracker (allows tracking the mobile with the Hue app installed).
 Note that these sensors [are officially integrated with Home Assistant](https://www.home-assistant.io/integrations/hue/), but a different approach is taken in this custom integration.

+The _Hue motion_ devices are handled as separate entities for motion (`binary_sensor`), light level, and temperature (`sensor` entities in HA).

+* The approach here is to add them as unique `binary_sensor` entities, with the light level and temperature values attached to its state attributes.
+* Also, this integration offers a 1Hz refresh update for this sensors, in opposition to current 5-sec scan interval in the official integration.

+**Be advised that the increased update rate induced to the Hue bridges by this custom integration may raise connectivity problems**, which would appear as errors in the official hue integration.

+If you experience this kind of issues, please disable this integration and check again before opening a new issue in HA Core.
+The problem may be originated here.

 ## Installation

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 You need to set up your [Hue bridge](https://www.home-assistant.io/integrations/hue) first.
 Alternatively install via [HACS](https://hacs.xyz/).